vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/12-pre-post-processors.md

 Overall however, we do have the ability to easily attach logic to either end of the request pipeline.

-This example is for a specific request, but we can just as easily register global pre- and post- processors as well.
+This example here is for a specific request, but we can just as easily register global pre- and post- processors as well.
 -->